-At some point, there may come a time when you need to turn over the care of your children temporarily to another adult.
+At some point, there will come a time when you need to turn over the care of your children temporarily to another adult.
 For example, you may need to be out of town on business or need time to recuperate from a medical procedure.
 When this happens, you'll want to take the following steps to formally set up temporary guardianship.

 Determine whether you need to establish temporary guardianship.
 If you share custody with your child's other parent, then setting up temporary guardianship with another adult would not be necessary, as the other parent would most likely be the person caring for your children in your absence.
 So the first thing you need to do is determine whether you do, in fact, need to establish temporary guardianship with a trusted adult who is not your child's parent.